anhtester/AutomationFrameworkSelenium/README.md

 13. Send message/report to Telegram Bot
 14. Run Selenium Grid (remote)
 15. Use DataFaker and JavaFaker to generate data
+16. Retry Failed Test in TestNG with IRetryAnalyzer and IAnnotationTransformer

 ### ✳️ **SYSTEM REQUIREMENTS**